 Less than significant impact.
 Many of the state and federal regulations regarding energy efficiency are focused on increasing building efficiency and renewable energy generation, as well as reducing water consumption and Vehicles Miles Traveled.
-No development is proposed on Parcel 2 under the current application.
-If a project is proposed in the future, the design would be required to include energy conservation measures intended to meet and exceed regulatory requirements, including reducing idling time of heavy equipment during construction activities (see Mitigation Measure AIR-2 and GHG-1) and incorporating renewable energy where practicable in commercial and industrial buildings.
-Additionally, future development of Parcel 2 would be in compliance with the most recent Title 24 and CalGreen building code standards at the time of project construction.
-Therefore, the proposed project would implement energy reduction design features and comply with the most recent energy building standards and would not result in wasteful or inefficient use of nonrenewable energy sources.
+No development is proposed on Parcels 1 and 2 under the current application.
+If residential development is proposed in the future, the design would be required to include energy conservation measures intended to meet and exceed regulatory requirements, including reducing idling time of heavy equipment during construction activities (see Mitigation Measure AIR-1 and GHG-1).
+Additionally, future development of Parcels 1 and 2 would be in compliance with the most recent Title 24 and CalGreen building code standards at the time of project construction.
+Therefore, the proposed project would implement energy reduction design features and comply with the most recent energy building standards.
+The project would not result in wasteful or inefficient use of nonrenewable energy sources.
+Impacts would be less than significant under this threshold.